⚠️

-Disclaimer: The authors of this report did not purchase or sell any of the relevant tokens using material non-public information during the research or drafting of this report.
-The contents of each report reflect the opinions of the respective authors and are provided for informational purposes only and are not intended to be a recommendation to buy or sell any token or use any protocol.
+Disclaimer: The contents of this report reflect the opinions of the author and are provided for informational purposes only.
+It is not written with the intent to recommend the purchase or sale of tokens or the use of protocols.
 Nothing contained in this report is investment advice and should not be construed as such.

-Introduction
+1. Introduction

 In Data Insight, we provide insights on specific topics through data analysis.
 For this article, we have chosen Korean centralized exchanges as the theme to explore.
 According to a survey by the Korea Financial Intelligence Unit (KoFIU), the number of crypto investors in Korea is expected to reach approximately 6 million in the first half of 2023, which is an astonishing figure accounting for over 10% of the total population of South Korea.
 However, the majority of these investors are primarily engaged in investment activities centered around centralized exchanges, making the influence of centralized exchanges in the Korean crypto market significant.